Varig: Consolidation (1966–2000)

-The 1973 oil crisis brought to Varig the need to replace its older generation aircraft with newer ones.
-For international flights, the chosen type was the Douglas DC-10, which had its first flight with Varig on 1 July 1974 and this aircraft had the range to serve European destinations including Paris without a refuelling stop en route.
-In the domestic arena gradually the Boeing 737-200 became the work-horse.
+The 1973 oil crisis brought to Varig the need to replace its older-generation aircraft with newer ones.
+For international flights, the chosen type was the Douglas DC-10, which had its first flight with Varig on 1 July 1974, and this aircraft had the range to serve European destinations including Paris without a refuelling stop en route.
+In the domestic arena, gradually the Boeing 737-200 became the work-horse.

 Still as a consequence of the 1973 oil crisis which caused many difficulties to airlines, on 20 May 1975 Varig acquired a controlling interest in Cruzeiro do Sul, which was in a particularly delicate economic situation.
 Cruzeiro do Sul was fully integrated into VARIG on 1 January 1993.

-On 11 November 1975, the Brazilian Federal Government created the Brazilian Integrated System of Regional Air Transportation and divided the country in five different regions, for which five newly created regional airlines received a concession to operate air services.
-Rio-Sul Serviços Aéreos Regionais S/A was the fourth of those regional airlines to be made operational and it was established by Varig in partnership with Top Táxi Aéreo, Bradesco Bank, and Atlântica-Boavista Insurance.
+On 11 November 1975, the Brazilian Federal Government created the Brazilian Integrated System of Regional Air Transportation and divided the country in five different regions, for which each of five newly created regional airlines received a concession to operate air services.
+Rio-Sul Serviços Aéreos Regionais S/A was the fourth of those regional airlines to be made operational, and it was established by Varig in partnership with Top Táxi Aéreo, Bradesco Bank, and Atlântica-Boavista Insurance.
 Its services started on 8 September 1976 and its operational area comprised roughly the Southern and parts of the Southeast regions of Brazil.
 Soon Rio-Sul was operating as Varig's feeder-airline.

-In February 1979, Carvalho left the Presidency of Varig due to serious illness, being succeeded by Harry Schuetz for a short time, by Hélio Smidt, Berta's nephew, in 1980, and by Rubel Thomas in 1990.
+In February 1979, Carvalho left the presidency of Varig due to serious illness, being succeeded by Harry Schuetz for a short time; by Hélio Smidt, Berta's nephew, in 1980; and by Rubel Thomas in 1990.